Timings reflect Canadian Eastern Time

 Manager, Water Management - Peñoles

 Overcoming operational challenges to achieve required treatment volumes following a one in one hundred precipitation year.
-Outlining the optimisation works to increase capacity of existing treatment infrastructure.
+Outlining the optimization works to increase capacity of existing treatment infrastructure.

 Speaker